 In a small skillet, melt 6 tablespoons of unsalted butter.

-Add in 3/4 cup of light brown sugar and stir until smooth.
+Add in 3/4 cup of light brown sugar.

 Gah!
 Look at that beauty!
 And it smells absolutely heavenly.